LordMelodias/College-Event-Management-System/README.md

 We used Xampp application to connect mysql with system the admin able to upload the events and the user can only view the events So we create the database with name XYZ

+# Gmail API Connected Successfully
+Google provide token.json where the connection details is given